Sheko100/alx-system_engineering-devops/0x02-shell_redirections/READEME.md

-The "12-newest_files" script file ==> displays the 10 newest files in the current directory The "13-unique" script file ==> takes a list of words as input and prints only words that appear exactly once The "14-findthatword" script file ==> displays lines containing the pattern “root” from the file /etc/passwd
+The "12-newest_files" script file ==> displays the 10 newest files in the current directory The "13-unique" script file ==> takes a list of words as input and prints only words that appear exactly once The "14-findthatword" script file ==> displays lines containing the pattern “root” from the file /etc/passwd The "15-countthatword" script file ==> displays the number of lines that contain the pattern “bin” in the file /etc/passwd